cssconf/blog-content/2016/2016-12-07_cssconfeu-tickets-2017/2016-12-07_cssconfeu-tickets-2017.md

 ## Diversity Support Tickets

 We are again offering [Diversity Support Tickets](http://2017.cssconf.eu/diversity-support-tickets/).
-The same as last year, you are purchasing a ticket for yourself and at the same time helping another person of the conference’s choosing be able to attend the event.
+The same as last year, you are purchasing a ticket for yourself and at the same time [helping another person of the conference’s choosing](http://2017.cssconf.eu/diversity-support-tickets/) be able to attend the event.

-There’s a range of “Support Options”: Starting with paying for 25% of a ticket to paying for a full ticket.
+There’s a range of support options: Starting with paying for 25% of a ticket to paying for a full ticket.
 We thank you in advance for your generosity and awesomeness and look forward to a more diverse CSSconf EU than ever before.

 ## What your ticket buys you